robsann/ElasticStackLab/README.md

 <img src="images/1/2-fleet_agents.png" title="Fleet Agents"/>

 ### 1.3 - Fleet Server Policy
-The Fleet Server was installed in the Ubuntu Server (Elastic Host) and its Policy includes only the Fleet Server integration.
-The System integration that was added automatically when adding the Fleet Server integration and is used to ship log and metric files was removed.
-However, it can be kept if one wishes to collect logs and metrics to monitor the host acting as the Fleet Server.
+The Fleet Server was installed on the Ubuntu Server (Elastic Host), and its policy incorporates the Fleet Server integration.
+The System integration was included automatically with the Fleet Server integration but was removed from the Fleet Server policy.
+The System integration is utilized for shipping log and metric files to the Elastic Host.
+It can be retained if one desires to collect logs and metrics for monitoring the host operating as the Fleet Server.

 <img src="images/1/3-fleet_server_policy.png" title="Fleet Server Policy"/>